cbonoz/arbichain/README.md

 ### Potential future work

-* Supporting more networks: Adding networks can attract users from different blockchain ecosystems.
+1. Supporting more networks: Adding networks can attract users from different blockchain ecosystems.
 Each network has its advantages and user base, so supporting multiple networks can enhance the app's reach and utility.
 Each network currently defines a distinct app environment and contracts on one network are unique from other networks.
-* Improving UI flow: Could include redesigning screens, adding tooltips or tutorials, and incorporating user feedback to address pain points and enhance usability.
+2. Improving UI flow: Could include redesigning screens, adding tooltips or tutorials, and incorporating user feedback to address pain points and enhance usability.
-* Further chainlink and oracle integrations: Chainlink and other oracle integrations play a pivotal role in providing external data to smart contracts.
+3. Further chainlink and oracle integrations: Chainlink and other oracle integrations play a pivotal role in providing external data to smart contracts.
 For example, integrating additional Chainlink Price Feeds can provide real-time asset valuations for mediated settlements.
 Moreover, integrating with other oracle networks can offer redundancy and ensure data reliability across various sources.
-* Move to mainnet: Transitioning the app from a testnet environment to the Ethereum mainnet or other production-ready blockchain networks marks a significant milestone in its development.
-Moving to mainnet involves thorough testing, auditing, and ensuring scalability and security measures are in place to support real-world usage.
-This step opens up opportunities for live transactions, real-value settlements, and wider adoption by users and stakeholders.
+4. Move to mainnet: Moving to mainnet involves thorough testing, auditing, and ensuring scalability and security measures are in place to support real-world usage.

 ### How to run